maug/prepcase-gui/README.md

 ## Testing

-With the development environment running tyou can run tests in `test.py`:
+With the development environment running you can run tests in `test.py`:

 ```
 (server) $ python test.py